-Page 2 of 2 - Russell was sacked consecutively by Sam Montgomery and Barkevious Mingo with the Bulldogs in the LSU red zone and threw the interception from the Tiger 9-yard line.
+Russell was sacked consecutively by Sam Montgomery and Barkevious Mingo with the Bulldogs in the LSU red zone and threw the interception from the Tiger 9-yard line.

 Russell's favorite target was Chad Bumphis who had 140 yards on nine catches including a 14-yard touchdown that pulled Mississippi State within three 20-13 in the third quarter.
 Chris Smith caught seven passes for 56 yards while Arceto Clark added 43 yards on four catches.

 "We're here to play football games," Mississippi State coach Dan Mullen said.
 "There are little errors you can see along the way we made that we have to get corrected to continue to move forward in the right direction to put ourselves in the position to win these types of games."